disker123/Calendar_Maker_4630f2021/Progressive Web App/README.txt

-Mobile App Project Update: 11/17/21
+Mobile App Project Update: 11/24/21

-Update: Created front end for a progressive web app.
-Takes in users class data and saves it in the javascript for outputting to table.

-Plan to make installable and cache data in the coming days
+Update: Created local storage to store class information inside the devices local storage and made webmanifest to allow for install